adamripley98/nalda/README.md

 - [ ] Make it easier for an admin to enter hours (some sort of autofill)
 - [ ] Icons for all amenities
 - [X] Get rid of article reducer
+- [ ] Style nav bar so it looks okay when no user is logged in (no user or location)
+- [ ] Create a curator profile view (Should show name, location, bio, contact info, and all content created)

 ## Backend